10 Things Medicare Doesn’t Cover

 6. Cosmetic surgery

 Medicare doesn’t generally cover elective cosmetic surgery, such as face-lifts or tummy tucks.
-It will cover plastic surgery in the event of an accidental injury.
+It will cover plastic surgery in the event of an accidental injury or if needed after another treatment, such as breast reconstruction following a mastectomy.

 Solution: If you face these costs, you also may want to set up a separate savings program for them.